LedgerHQ/app-bitcoin-new/doc/wallet.md

 - `sh(wsh(multi(...)))` and `sh(wsh(sortedmulti(...)))` (wrapped-segwit multisignature wallets);
 - `wsh(multi(...))` and `wsh(sortedmulti(...))` (native segwit multisignature wallets).

-## Other technical limitations

-At this time, there are some technical limitations on the accepted wallet policies:
-- `multi` and `sortedmulti` support at most 5 keys;

-These limitations will likely be removed in the future.

 # Default wallets
 A few policies that correspond to standardized single-key wallets can be used without requiring any registration; in the serialization, the wallet name must be a zero-length string.
 Those are the following policies: